Omicron-specific COVID shots could increase protection as boosters, European Medicines Agency says

 statement from the EMA said.

-mRNA vaccines.
-Both Pfizer Inc and Moderna Inc have been testing retooled
+vaccines.
+Both Pfizer Inc and Moderna Inc have been testing retooled versions

 Vaccines which include other variants, for